Talk about a dream job: Consumer Reports' first-ever pillow ratings

 You spend about a third of your life in bed, so your pillow should feel comfortable and give you the support you need.

 For it’s first-ever pillow test, Consumer Reports rated 10 pillows from popular brands including Casper, Sealy, Tempur-Pedic and MyPillow.
 They ranged in price from about $4 (for one at Sam’s Club) to a top-of-the-line Tempur-Pedic that sells for $170.
-Haniya Rae, Consumer Reports home editor, says tests show that when it comes to pillows, you generally get what you pay for.
+Consumer Reports' Haniya Rae says tests show that when it comes to pillows, you generally get what you pay for.

 “Not every pillow at the bottom of our charts is inexpensive.
 But more often than not, the ones at Walmart or Target, that are like $10 for two pillows, don't last quite as well in our resilience test,” Rae told NBC News BETTER.
 “They flatten out very quickly and they tend not to fluff up afterwards.
 So, you're sort of throwing money down the drain if it's a pillow that you're going to sleep on all the time.”